Applicant Outreach Toolkit

 By this point, you have successfully developed your outreach strategy and have made people aware of your project and outreach opportunities.
-It’s now time to connect with your stakeholders.
+It’s now time to connect with interested parties.

-When connecting with stakeholders sometimes difficult conversations can occur.
+When connecting with interested parties sometimes difficult conversations can occur.
 This guide provides you with some tips to keep in mind when dealing with emotion and outrage and how to diffuse tense situations.

 One of the most important steps of any good outreach program is closing the loop and reporting back on the input received.
 You can do this by creating a report that you share with participants.
 This report should provide an overview of your outreach process, a summary of comments received and a response to how you have considered the comments and ideas raised.

-By closing the loop and reporting back to stakeholders, you are ensuring that all known issues have been considered and addressed and are not hashed out on the floor of council or committee.
+By closing the loop and reporting back to interested parties, you are ensuring that all known issues have been considered and addressed and are not hashed out on the floor of council or committee.

 This City has created a resource to provide you with guidance on how to report and respond to input.